ticketmaster-api/ticketmaster-api.github.io/index.md

 {:/comment}
 {% capture social_promo %}

-### "Thanks for the APIs, we got an Amazon Echo app integration up and running in about 30 hours at a USC hackathon!"
+### "Thanks to the APIs, we got an Amazon Echo app integration up and running in about 30 hours at a USC hackathon!"
 –Pramod Setlur, API developer

 {% endcapture %}